godotengine/godot-docs/tutorials/assets_pipeline/import_process.rst

 Changing import parameters
 --------------------------

-To change the import parameters of an asset in Godot (again, keep in mind import parameters are only present in non-native Godot resource types) select the relevant resource in the filesystem dock:
+To change the import parameters of an asset in Godot (again, keep in mind, import parameters are only present in non-native Godot resource types).
+Select the relevant resource in the filesystem dock:

 .. image:: img/asset_workflow1.png